cancel icon

 Questions to Ask Your Orthopaedic Doctor

-Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 14 May 2026
+Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) ¡ Last updated: 14 May 2026

 Going into an orthopaedic consultation feeling prepared makes all the difference.
 Having your key questions written down helps you understand your diagnosis, treatment options, and what to expect during recovery.
 This patient education guide gives you the framework to get clarity and walk out with confidence, not confusion.
+Whether this is your first appointment with an orthopedic doctor or a follow-up visit, the questions you ask shape the outcome.

 Questions to Ask Your Orthopaedic Doctor

 An orthopaedic consultation is your chance to discuss a bone, joint, muscle, or nerve issue with a specialist who diagnoses and treats musculoskeletal problems.
 Whether you’re experiencing joint pain, a sports injury, or movement restrictions, this appointment is where you learn what’s wrong, what your options are, and what happens next.
-The best consultations happen when you come prepared, with clear questions, relevant medical history, and a willingness to be honest about what matters to you.
-Many patients feel rushed or nervous in consultant rooms and forget to ask what they meant to.
-Preparation changes that.

 When you come with prepared questions, you’re more likely to understand your diagnosis clearly, feel confident about your treatment plan, and spot gaps in your own knowledge before leaving the room.
 A consultant can only work with the information you give them and only address the concerns you voice.
 Coming unprepared often means walking out confused or with unanswered worries.

-NHS appointments are often 10-15 minutes; private appointments at Saba typically run 30-45 minutes, giving you more space to ask.
+NHS appointments are often 10–15 minutes; private appointments at SABA typically run 30–45 minutes, giving you more space to ask.
 Even so, time is finite.
 Writing down your top three questions means you won’t waste them on topics you can look up later.
 You’ll cover what matters most: your diagnosis, your options, and your recovery.

-Getting the most from a private appointment
+Getting the Most from a Private Appointment

 A longer consultation slot is valuable, but only if you use it well.
 Bring your medical records, list any medicines you take, note down past operations or allergies, and have your scans or X-rays to hand.
 When the doctor doesn’t have to chase information, they can spend that time answering your real questions and checking they’ve understood your goals.

 Many people worry they’ll seem rude asking questions or asking for clarification.
 They nod politely and later realise they didn’t fully understand.
 You are not being rude by asking questions.
 You are being a partner in your own care.
-A good consultant expects you to ask and will respect you for doing so.m n
+A good consultant expects you to ask and will respect you for doing so.

-Symptoms to watch for
+Symptoms to Watch For

 • Pain that wakes you at night or limits everyday activities like walking, dressing, or lifting